upsideos/upsideos-solana-rwa/README.md

 To allow trading in a group:

-- Call `updateWalletGroup(currentGroupId, newGroupId)` for trader Wallets in the group
+- Call `updateWalletGroup(address, transferGroup)` for trader Wallets in the group
-- `initializeTransferRule(transferGroupIdFrom, transferGroupIdTo, groupTimeLock)` for Wallets associated with groupIDs (for example, Reg S)
+- `initializeTransferRule(fromGroupX, toGroupX, groupTimeLock)` for Wallets associated with groupIDs (for example, Reg S)
 - A token transfer for an allowed group will succeed if:
   - the recipient of a token transfer does not result in a total holder count in a given group that exceeds the defined `holderGroupMax` (if configured, ie `holderGroupMax` set to > 0)
   - the recipient of a token transfer does not result in a total global holder count that exceeds the defined `holderMax`